 When comparing and contrasting high risk payment processors, there are certain things you should pay attention to.
 Fees and costs associated with setting up your high volume merchant account and begin processing payments is the first consideration.
 Read through the contract thoroughly before signing so that you know exactly how you’re paying and for what.
 Be aware of any early termination fees, set up fees, and any required reserve amounts.

 The most important thing to consider, though, is how many safety procedures they can give you.
-Ecommerce fraud prevention best practices and chargeback mitigation tactics should be top of mind.
+Ecommerce fraud prevention best practices and chargeback protection tactics should be top of mind.
 Consider your needs and make sure that they are fulfilled.

 Make sure to take your time when comparing and contrasting companies.
 This is very important because you don’t want to end up in a contract with a processor that doesn’t provide you with everything you need.
 This could be detrimental to the success of your business.

 The Application Process

 Applying for services with a high risk payment processor isn’t going to be an auto-approval.
 First you will need to fill out a pre application that gets sent to the processor which will then be passed on to the supporting bank along with your personal documents.
 From there the bank will measure your level of risk and either approve or decline your application.
 With an approval often comes the underwriting procedure and a list of changes (if any) that they want you to make.
 Once the application is approved by the supporting bank, your payment gateway and virtual credit card terminal integration begin.

 The application with your bank may take a few days to process through completely but will be well worth it once you can begin processing transactions for your high volume business.